|PEA Field Guide

-The ability of USAID programs to support and promote country self-reliance depends on our understanding of the local context and the incentives that lie behind observed behaviors and outcomes.
+The ability of USAID programs to support and promote sustained development depends on our understanding of the local context and the incentives that lie behind observed behaviors and outcomes.
 In the countries where we work the context is never exactly the same one day to the next, so USAID staff and partners need to make learning about the context and adapting programs as needed, a part of their daily work.

 This approach has been called different names--Thinking and Working Politically (TWP), Problem Driven Iterative Adaptation, or Doing Development Differently.
 In USAID, this effort is being supported through a broad collaboration among DCHA/DRG, PPL, the Lab, OAA, and staff in technical and regional offices throughout the Agency.
 To reflect on the full range of efforts within USAID that seek to respond to factors in the context, we sometimes describe this work simply as Context Driven Adaptation.

 This collection provides a range of tools, examples, and other resources to support staff in this effort.
 Please use the navigation menu to the left to explore the collection.
 You might also find the following materials relevant:

 Local Ownership and Sustainability are described in the Local Ownership Discussion Note (available for USAID staff on ProgramNet).
 Context-driven adaptation and the desire to match programming to local power dynamics and incentives often depend on strong local champions to inform and lead efforts.
 And local ownership is only possible where we understand the incentives acting on the local system and can inform our partnerships with this understanding, so TWP is essential to local ownership.

 - Capacity 2.0